chungpark/SmartFarmingWorkshop_UR2026/single-page-workshop-website.md

 Publication status: **TBD**

-Suggested wording to finalize:

-> Accepted workshop submissions will be used for workshop presentation and discussion.
+Accepted workshop submissions will be used for workshop presentation and discussion.
 Unless otherwise announced, workshop papers are non-archival and will not appear in the official IEEE conference proceedings.

-Please revise this statement based on UR 2026 organizer guidance.

 ---